danbev/learning-ai/notes/model-formats.md

 Checkpoints are stored with the `.ckpt` file extension and are used to save the state of the model and can be used to continue training from a certain point.

-This often used pickle to serialize the model and then save it to a file, which can serialize an object model to file and then load it back to memory later.
-Is is not recommended to use pickle to save and load models as it is not secure and can lead to security vulnerabilities, like arbitrary code execution.
+This often uses pickle to serialize the model and then save it to a file, which can serialize an object model to file and then load it back to memory later.
+It is not recommended to use pickle to save and load models as it is not secure and can lead to security vulnerabilities, like arbitrary code execution.
 Instead [safetensors] is recommended, which was developed by Hugging Face.
-Safetensors an be used to serialize tensors in Python, and the resulting files can be easily loaded in other languages and platforms, including C++, Java, and JavaScript and provide a checksum mechanism to ensure that serialized tensors are not corrupted during storage or transfer.
+Safetensors can be used to serialize tensors in Python, and the resulting files can be easily loaded in other languages and platforms, including C++, Java, and JavaScript and provide a checksum mechanism to ensure that serialized tensors are not corrupted during storage or transfer.